 The Unit also assists the department's School Resource Officer.
 The team is often called upon by the area schools to perform random drug sniffs on school property.

-Buster and Samson are not the only drug detection dogs in the area.
+Gambit and Niko are not the only drug detection dogs in the area.
 The team also trains and works closely with the Stark County Sheriff's Department and North Dakota Highway Patrol.
 Both agencies have their own drug detection dog.

 As the energy boom of southwest North Dakota continues to expand, the community will be tested on its ability to deal with the possible increase in drugs and their associated crimes.
 Learning from the lessons of the late 1970's oil boom, the department is determined to be proactive in meeting the challenges that the community will be facing.
 We are confident that with the SWNTF being as strong as it has been in years, with the addition of drug detection dogs, and with the continued support of the city commission and citizens, our community will be an example for others around the region to follow.